StamusNetworks/suricata-4-analysts/source/dns-threat-hunting.rst

     | stats count, avg(esize) by src_ip | sort -count

-In the array below we can see that the first IP (which has a DNS tunnel in place) exhibits really different numbers than a regular host (second entry).
+In the array below we can see that the first IP (which has a DNS tunnel in place) exhibits vastly different numbers than a regular host (second entry).

 +--------------+-------+---------+